andyvroberts/purple/design.md

 - Row key is now the postcode followed by the address
 - Address and postcode should also now be stored as an additional non-key column

+### Update 7
+Git branch "main"
+As queue triggers expect the payload to be base64 encoded, so make sure that any message you put on a queue which acts as an orchestration trigger is encoded properly.

+Also, using Azure log analytics workspace has a fixed cost associated, and the table storage tables that are inserted during log capture cannot be truncated easily.
+For these reasons we are going to remove the logging workspace and let Azure created a default application insights instance within the function app resource group.

+Running the end-to-end process locally results in a large parallel effort to execute 2,300 functions to load records by outcodes into the individual queue's and then 2,300 functions to convert and load those into table storage.
+In order to slow this down and monitor the executing functions, we have set the visiblity timeout of messages being created on the load-outcode queue to + 30 seconds on each consecutive outcode record set.
+This has the effect of spacing out the executions.

+### Update 8
+Remove the increasing visibilty timeout on the load-outcode queue.
+Set the config to load the first avaialable yearly price file in the PriceDataURL setting.
+This begins with 1995.

+Set the schedule of the outcode_scanner to run once a week on a Monday at 9am.

+publish the function app to Azure.